victorbrca/blog_hugo/content/post/how-to-change-forgotten-password-on-wsl-(bash-for-windows).md

 So you have installed Bash for Windows, but forgot your password!!
 That's easy to fix, and here's how:

 a.
-Find you username by running Bash for Windows and executing `whoami`
+Find your username by running Bash for Windows and executing `whoami`

 ```
 $ whoami